jonathan-imanu/PyRedis/README.md

 # PyRedis

-A fully functionally toy Redis clone with support for leader-follower replication, RDB Persistance and Streams
+A fully functionally toy Redis clone built in Python with support for leader-follower replication, RDB Persistance and Streams.

 ## Table of Contents